Saturday, May 2nd, 2020

-This afternoon, I went out to photograph hand-lettered signs I had seen while running yesterday.
-On Mott Street, one read “Closed due to the Corona Scare.”
-But, like the barbershop sign on Church Street—”Come visit me in Florida”—it was gone by the time I got back there.
+This afternoon, I went out to photograph hand-lettered signs I saw when running yesterday.
+One on Mott Street read “Closed due to the Corona Scare.”
+But, like the barbershop sign on Church Street—”Come visit me in Florida”—it was gone by the time I returned to photograph it.

-Being out and about remains incredibly rich; there’s so much to see.
-The bright blue facade of a little wine shop on Elizabeth Street lured me to slow just enough to notice a bottle of amaro in the window.
+Being out and about remains an incredibly rich experience; there’s so much to see.
+A vibrant deep blue facade of a little wine shop on Elizabeth Street caught my attention.
+I slowed just enough to notice a bottle of amaro in the window.
 Nothing I needed, but I have not bought anything other than food for more than six weeks.
 A woman with multi-colored hair, brown coveralls, and an old three-speed Raleigh was making a purchase from the sidewalk.
-No one else was waiting to be served.
+No one else was there waiting to be served.

-I pulled over and noticed a guy with a bike waiting on the sidewalk, nearly twenty feet beyond the shop—probably too far away to be waiting, but I checked to be sure.
-Many things are hard to tell these days.
+I pulled over and noticed a guy with a bike standing on the sidewalk nearly twenty feet beyond the shop—probably too far away to be waiting in line, but I checked to be sure.
+Many things are hard to interpret these days.
 “Are you waiting, or are you with her?”
 I asked.

-“She is nice.”
-Then he recognized me from the Union Square Farmers Market, where he has worked as a solid purveyor of good food for many years.
+After a brief exchange he recognized me from the Union Square Farmers Market, where he has worked as a purveyor of biodynamic food for many years.
 We had a nice chat.
 He was leaving his market job to work for what he called a “leftie magazine.”
 His companion completed her transaction, carried out through the blocked-off doorway to the shop.

-Aside from the “No Cash Accepted” policy, I was delighted with all aspects of the unnecessary transaction, which resulted in a bottle of Braulio I have been wanting for a while.
+Aside from the “no cash accepted” policy.
+All aspects of this unnecessary and novel indoor/outdoor retail transaction delighted me; I rode away with a bottle of Braulio, something I have been wanting for a while.
 Hardly essential.

-After making many more stops than usual, and hoping to sit and review some texts in the park, it finally seemed time to get hand sanitizer, a product I have never owned.
-A friend had offered me hand sanitizer on March 14 before she (somewhat reluctantly) fled to the Rocky Mountains.
-Her supply had been shipped from PA by her mother; hand sanitizer was unavailable in the city at that time, we shared a late lunch – my last meal out.
-The place was shutting down after dinner service, not because of laws, but because there were no customers.
+After making more stops than usual, it seemed time to finally get hand sanitizer, a product I barely use and have never owned.
+A friend offered me some on March 14th before she (somewhat reluctantly) fled New York for the Rocky Mountains.
+Her supply had been shipped by her mother in Pennsylvania because hand sanitizer was unavailable in the city at that time.
+We shared a late lunch that day—my last meal out.
+The restaurant was shutting down after dinner, not because of laws, but because there were no customers.
 Nearly everyone had vanished.

-At CVS, the hand sanitizer was secured behind the cashier, like cigarettes or razor blades.
-The pum-action container cost $4.50—probably more than it should, but it seemed worth it at the moment.
-The sanitizer was handed to me as I was directed to self-checkout.
-The humorless machine generated a non-optional receipt which was thirty-eight and a half inches long—for one item.
-Reminded me why I do not normally shop in such places.
+At CVS, hand sanitizer was secured behind the cashier, like cigarettes or razor blades.
+The pump-action container I chose cost $4.50—probably more than it should, but it seemed worth it at the moment.
+The sanitizer was handed to me as I was directed toward self-checkout.
+The humorless machine generated a non-optional receipt which was 38.5 inches long—for one item.
+It reminded me why I do not normally shop in such places.

 Shootings and murders are way up across the United States.